 Students interested in attending Notre Dame Law School may apply to the J.D. program via either Early or Regular Decision.

 Early Decision is a binding process designed for applicants who have researched their law school options and have determined that NDLS is their top choice.
 Applying via Early Decision allows students to express their level of interest in attending Notre Dame Law School.
-The Admissions Committee gives priority review to Early Decision applications.
+The Admissions Committee gives priority review and scholarship consideration to Early Decision applications.
 Students admitted via Early Decision will receive information regarding their scholarship offer (if any) at the time of admission; students admitted via Regular Decision will learn of their scholarship status beginning in mid-February.

 As part of the Early Decision application process, students must agree to the following:

 - The student will not have an active binding early-decision application to another law school.
 The student may have active applications to other law schools via a non-binding early admissions process or via regular action/decision admissions processes.

 - If admitted to NDLS via binding Early Decision, the student will provide their confirmation deposit by the deadline noted on their decision letter (typically within 10 business days).